Republic Day: Parade includes transgenders; front row for rickshaw pullers

 January 29's drone show will be bigger and better

 The popular Beating Retreat ceremony is scheduled to take place on January 29, just like last year.
-It will feature India's biggest drone show; this year's edition is expected to be better than the last time.
+It will feature India's biggest drone show, and this year's edition is expected to be better than the last time.
 How, you ask?
 Well, in 2023, a whopping 3,500 indigenous drones will paint the sky in perfect synchronization over Raisina Hill.
-Last year, they were 1,000 drones.
+Last year, there were 1,000 drones.